 “To the law and to the testimony” (Isaiah 8:20) must be upon our banners!

-churches everywhere to repent from their man-centered ways, their man-pleasing worship, and their shallow theology.
-We are,
+everywhere to repent from their man-centered ways, their man-pleasing worship, and their shallow theology.
+We are, if need

-if need be, willing to stand as a lone “voice in the wilderness,” calling the church of Jesus Christ to its Biblical
+be, willing to stand as a lone “voice in the wilderness,” calling the church of Jesus Christ to its Biblical beauty

 What We Mean By “Baptist”

-Biblical truths concerning the subjects and the mode of baptism.
-When we speak of the subjects of baptism, we refer to the
+state the Biblical truths concerning the subjects and the mode of baptism.
+When we speak of the subjects of baptism, we refer

-truth that baptism is for believers only.
+to the truth that baptism is for believers only.
 We as Reformed Baptists owe a great debt to our Paedo-baptist brethren.
-Their writings
+Their

-have shaped us, challenged us, warmed us, and guided us again and again.
+writings have shaped us, challenged us, warmed us, and guided us again and again.
 We count them as our dear brethren.
-However, the
+However,

 indisputable teaching of the Word of God.
 The subjects of baptism are not to be discovered in Genesis (though it is my contention